woodpigeon/heroku-buildpack-lineman/README.md

 Apache Modules
 -----

-Custom Apache modules saved to a directory named `apache_modules` in your app root will be deployed to Heroku.
-You'll add need to make the corresponding change to `conf/httpd.conf`, adding a line to load the module.
-Here's an example that will load the `headers_module`:
+Custom Apache modules saved to a directory named `apache_modules` in your app root will be deployed to Heroku (under `apache/modules` in the slug).
+You'll need to make a corresponding change to `config/httpd.conf` – adding a line to load the module.
+Here's an example that will load the `headers_module` (assuming that `mod_headers.so` exists under `apache_modules` in your app root):

 ```
 LoadModule headers_module  modules/mod_headers.so